elugens/hello-javascript/docs/additional-questions/network-requests/fetch-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The mode option is a safeguard that prevents occasional cross-origin requests.
 It has three parameters, including cors, same-origin, and no-cors.
 The cors parameter is the default state which allows cross-origin requests.
 The same-origin parameter only allows requests from the origin.
-When the same-origin gets set, all cross-origin requests are forbidden.
+When the same-origin sets, all cross-origin requests are forbidden.
 The no-cors parameter only allows safe cross-origin requests.
 The mode option may be helpful when the URL for fetch comes from a 3rd-party, and we want a “power off switch” to limit cross-origin capabilities.
     </div>
   </div>
 </details>